GoogleCloudPlatform/community/tutorials/gke-dotnet-docker-ingress.md

 <p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
 Not official Google documentation.</i></p>

-This tutorial shows you how to deploy a sample dotnet core application to gke using the `gcloud` command-line tool.
+This tutorial shows you how to deploy a dotnet core application to gke using the `gcloud` command-line tool.

 After following this tutorial, you will be able to deploy a dotnet core application in GKE using cloud build and Docker.